biolink/biolink-model/docs/PhenotypicFeature.md

 # Class: PhenotypicFeature

 A combination of entity and quality that makes up a phenotyping statement.
+An observable characteristic of an  individual resulting from the interaction of its genotype with its molecular and physical environment.
+A combination of entity and quality that makes up a phenotyping statement.

 URI: [biolink:PhenotypicFeature](https://w3id.org/biolink/vocab/PhenotypicFeature)